 Step 3: Check Website Performance Through Google Search Console

 Users would want to check the performance of their pages after the implementation of AMP.
 They can use the Google Search Console for this purpose.
 However, it will be some time before Google indexes the AMP page and the relevant data appears in the Console.
 In order to quickly view the assessment, you can use the Chrome validation procedure along with the Console.
 Go to an AMP page created after the activation of the plugin.
 Simply add the following term at the end of the page’s URL:

 Open developer tools of the Chrome browser by clicking “Control+Shift+I”.
 This will open the mobile version on your desktop.
 Refresh the page and you will be greeted with a success message or a list of issues that need attention.
 Fix the issues to complete the validation process.
 This is essential to assess your interface’s performance after AMP incorporation.

 Step 4: Validate The Schema Markup

 Do not forget to insert your Google Analytics Property ID in place of the ID shown in the above image.
 Again validate all the AMP pages and then you can easily track their performance through Google Analytics.
-This concludes the process of setting up AMP on WordPress websites.
+This concludes the process of setting up Accelerated Mobile Page on WordPress websites.

 People must know how to use AMP with WordPress websites as it has important SEO benefits.
 The page loading speed will be faster ensuring a good experience to mobile users.
 However, website owners must make a thorough assessment of their interfaces and requirements before implementing the change.